Lance117/Stock-Price-SMS/README.md

 TODOs
 -----
-* Ask user for Alpha Vantage API key instead of using mine
 * Create alt solution: script that runs periodically, checking for "buy" signals based on technical indicators
 * Task queue library to allow user to set up notifications, such as price target

 What it does
 ------

-Current: user requests stock price via POST request to [Alpha Vantage API](https://www.alphavantage.co/) and the app returns today's stock price and RSI.
+Current: user requests stock price via POST request to [Alpha Vantage API](https://www.alphavantage.co/) and the app returns today's stock price, RSI for buy/sell/hold recommendation, and ADX for trend strength.
 User can request multiple stock prices in a single message.
+To get the response via text, configure a Twilio number to make HTTP request to your URL that exposes the app.

-Future: more useful info than just stock price, task queue library for notifications, a script for personal use
+Future: task queue library for notifications, a script that runs periodically to send user timely alerts.